 |Watashi CCTV Security System||Winic|

 As a buyer, if you are considering these brands for your business, please note that you are putting the facility’s privacy and security at risk, including everyone inside.
-Effective August 2019, the NDAA considers the brands above to be banned.
+The NDAA now considers the brands above to be banned.
 You will begin to see an increase in difficulty to purchase these products, and furthermore, to have these products serviced, if something does go wrong.

-Security vendors are aware of this ban and may be trying to clear out current inventory or simply make a quick sell.
-It is your job, as the purchaser, to exercise due diligence, before you purchase them or have them installed into your facility.
-At Homeland Safety Systems, we aim to not only provide the best service possible, but also to educate our customers on the importance of the long term value that we are able to offer.
+Security vendors are aware of this ban and might be trying to clear out current inventory or simply make a quick sale.
+It is your job, as the purchaser, to exercise due diligence before you purchase them or have them installed into your facility.
+At Homeland Safety Systems, we aim to not only provide the best service possible but also to educate our customers on the importance of the long term value that we are able to offer.